New-Horizons-Team/new-horizons-team.github.io/_posts/2023-09-04-langchain-vulns.md

 **3. Utilize high-level API for consuming LLMs**

 LLM vendors like OpenAI provide [high-level](https://platform.openai.com/docs/guides/gpt/chat-completions-api) API for consuming GPT models.
-This high-level API is more secure because they usually implement guardrails like [ChatML](https://github.com/openai/openai-python/blob/main/chatml.md).
+This high-level API is more secure because it usually implements guardrails like [ChatML](https://github.com/openai/openai-python/blob/main/chatml.md).
 Here is an example of leveraging high-level API for OpenAI models.

 Note: If you want to understand chatml, check this [link](https://docs.google.com/document/d/1mYBAIilR8IcIfzvIfrsayAU_XJJ-w5Oi6zYY53g0LFs/edit).
-There's an exciting discussion about it [here](https://news.ycombinator.com/item?id=34988748).
+Also, there's an exciting discussion about it [here](https://news.ycombinator.com/item?id=34988748).

 ```py
 import openai